 Casa Minerals Announces 2026 Aggressive Exploration Plans For Congress Gold Mine And Arsenault Projects

-Vancouver, British Columbia--(Newsfile Corp. - February 26, 2026) - Casa Minerals Inc. (TSXV: CASA) (OTCQB: CASXF) (FSE: 0CM) (the " Company " or " Casa ") is pleased to provide a corporate update and announce its plans for an expanded exploration program in 2026 across its mineral properties in Arizona, USA and British Columbia, Canada.
+Vancouver, British Columbia--(ACN Newswire - February 26, 2026) - Casa Minerals Inc. (TSXV: CASA) (OTCQB: CASXF) (FSE: 0CM) (the " Company " or " Casa ") is pleased to provide a corporate update and announce its plans for an expanded exploration program in 2026 across its mineral properties in Arizona, USA and British Columbia, Canada.

 2026 EXPLORATION STRATEGY